 You may feel panicky during withdrawal – either in spurts or as a constant undercurrent.

 If you’re already familiar with panic attacks, keep to hand anything that usually helps you through.
-If panic attacks are new to you, keep a clean paper bag by your bed to breathe into should you have an attack.
 Practice deep breathing and count items in the room until your heartbeat slows.
 You got this.

 Cry it out

 This usually comes hand-in-hand with panic attacks.
 Some medication withdrawal can make you feel extra weepy.
 Our advice is just to go for it – cry all you need to.
 There’s no shame in it, and to be honest a good weep can leave you feeling quite cleansed.
 Don’t be afraid.